stackbit-projects/marvelous-maple-b314f/content/pages/lets-talk.md

       What we look for in the businesses we buy and run:

-      *   Team Integrity
+      *   Team integrity

-      *   Over 10 years of Operations
+      *   Over 10 years of operations

-      *   Steady Financial Results
+      *   Steady financial results

-      *   Under 20% Max Customer Concentration
+      *   Under 20% max customer concentration

-      *   From $500K to $1.5M in Operating Profit / Cash Flow
+      *   From $500K to $1.5M in operating profit / cash flow

       ## Privacy